 USAA’s rates tend to be comparable with other leading mortgage lenders.
 However, your credit score and debt-to-income ratio will be the biggest factors when you lock in a loan.

-When you visit USAA Mortgage online, you’ll see some great-looking rates.
+When you visit USAA Mortgage online, you’ll see some great-looking VA loan rates.
 Keep in mind these rates are available only for well-qualified buyers making large down payments.

 USAA Mortgage Application Process